gummyniki/Monogamer/README.md

 ```

- these 3 lines of code add a movement component to a sprite class, giving it a speed and making it able to move using arrow keys and wasd.
+only 3 lines of code and your sprite can now move, giving it a speed and making it able to move using arrow keys and wasd!